-Three killed as car bomb targets funeral in Libya's Benghazi: sources
+Four killed as car bomb targets funeral in Libya's Benghazi: sources

 According to the military source, the current head of the special forces, Wanis Bukhamada, was attending the funeral but was unharmed.

-Since 2014, Libya has been divided between rival political and military factions based in Tripoli and the east.
+Since 2014, Libya has been divided between rival political and military factions based in Tripoli and the eastern part of the country.

 The special forces have become a key unit aligned with Khalifa Haftar, the military commander who controls eastern Libya.

-Reporting by Ayman al-Warfalli; Writing by Ahmed Elumami and Aidan Lewis; Editing by Alison Williams
+Reporting by Ayman al-Warfalli; Writing by Ahmed Elumami and Aidan Lewis; Editing by Alison Williams and Emelia Sithole-Matarise